GeovaneMT/Teste-Tecnico-Cadastro-de-Produtor-Rural/readme.md

 -------------------

 1. Clone the repository: `git clone https://github.com/GeovaneMT/Teste-Tecnico-Cadastro-de-Produtor-Rural.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `pnpm install`
-3. Create a Postgres database and update the `database.json` file with your credentials
+3. Create a Postgres database using the docker compose and update the `database.json` file with your credentials
-4. Run the application: `npm start`
+4. Run the application: `pnpm start`

 **Endpoints**
 ------------